jtanx/fontforge/doc/sphinx/techref/PfaEdit-TeX.rst

 It can read ligature, kerning information from a ".tfm" file.
 It can create a tfm file.

-The :download:`encodings <Encodings.ps.gz>` file has a number of standard TeX encodings built in to it.
+The `encodings <https://fontforge.org/downloads/Encodings.ps.gz>`__ file has a number of standard TeX encodings built in to it.

 For large CJK truetype fonts it can read a sub-font definition file as defined